MTry/homebridge-smart-irrigation/README.md

 - The `Set Duration` of the service is set at the total watering duration on every calculation.
 The individual zones are set at the corresponding zone's ***single-cycle time***.
 When the watering run starts, the `Remaining Duration` of the service counts down to `0` through the runtime while the active zone displays the `Remaining Duration` of that cycle.

 ## Way forward..

-- [ ] Push messages to indicate start and completion of scheduled irrigation

 - [ ] Use live daily shortwave solar radiation data/forecast through an API instead of relying on having to feed historical averages.. the only  service I am aware of which has a free option is [Solcast](https://solcast.com/solar-radiation-data/) which offers 10 API calls a day.
 Any suggestions if its worth doing this?